-If over 50 percent of the injury is attributed to not wearing of a seatbelt, the victim will not recover money from the car accident lawsuit in Texas, even when the person was not a fault for causing the car accident.
+If over 50 percent of the injury is attributed to not wearing a seatbelt, the victim will not recover money from the car accident lawsuit in Texas, even when the person was not a fault for causing the car accident.

-In Texas, it against the law not to buckle up, and studies show seatbelts reduce injury potential and the risk of death in automobile accidents.
+In Texas, it is against the law not to buckle up, and studies show seatbelts reduce injury potential and the risk of death in automobile accidents.

-Call an experienced personal injury attorney in Houston, Texas for a free, no obligation consultation.
+Call an experienced personal injury attorney in Houston, Texas for a free, no-obligation consultation.